-Miloslav Rechcigl, Jr. is one of the founders and past President of many years of the Czechoslovak Society of Arts and Sciences (SVU).
-He is a native of Mladá Boleslav, Czechoslovakia, who has lived in the US since 1950.
+Miloslav Rechcigl, Jr. is a native of Mladá Boleslav, Czechoslovakia, who has lived in the US since 1950.
 After receiving a scholarship, he went to Cornell University where he studied from 1951-58, receiving his B.S., M.N.S., and Ph.D. degrees there, specializing in biochemistry, nutrition, physiology, and food science.

 He then spent two years conducting research at the National Institutes of Health as a postdoctoral research fellow.
 Subsequently he was appointed to the staff of the Laboratory of Biochemistry at the National Cancer Institute.
 During 1968-69 he was selected for one year of training in a special USPHS executive program in research management, grants administration, and science policy.
 This led to his appointment as Special Assistant for Nutrition and Health in the Health Services and Mental Health Administration.
 In 1970 he joined the Agency for International Development as Nutrition Advisor and soon after was promoted to the position of Chief of Research and Institutional Grants Division.
 Later he became a Director with the responsibility for reviewing, administering and managing AID research.